mstksg/inCode/copy/entries/mtl.md

 ### MonadIO

-The simplest pattern abstracted over by *mtl* is probably the *MonadIO* pattern.
+While this pattern is actually provided by *transformers* and not *mtl*, it is a good illustration of the types of patterns *mtl* attempts to abstract over.

 There are several types you can make that can construct that can "represent" or "encode" an IO action: (something of an `IO` type)